masyl/isomaton/doc/roadmap.md

 - DONE: Animated Puff effect when character re-spawn
 - FIXED: bug: actor moves one last step after being told to teleport
 - DONE: Chicken sounds

+- DONE: Block animations can be dynamic
+- DONE: Chicken should be redrawn as a block and have exended spritesheets
+- DONE: Princess has a been redrawn an has a crown

 - Emit events for actors on "collidedOn", "gotCollided", "hitOn", "gotHit"
-- Chicken should be redrawn as a block and have exended spritesheets
 - Variation on compulsion for events that dont need to compete for exclusivity (sounds, exclamations)

+- bug: the soundtrack doesn loop properly
 - bug: Sometimes, the pop sound doesnt playback correctly
 - bug: actors can move two on the same spot in some cases!
 - bug: must remove "puff" block effect when its finished ... after x steps
 - bug: respawning can create multiple puff blocks one over the other
 - bug: on first draw, the depth ordering is wrong
+- bug: pausing the game doesnt pause the rendering... still using cpu at max

 ### v0.9 - HTML5 at all cost
-- Use HTML5 Sound API
+- DONE: Use HTML5 Sound API
 - Persistance of current game
 - Button to restart
 - Complete deployment to the Chrome Store